Watch this video to see why you should study at Roanoke College

 Roanoke has top-notch facilities including an athletic training room, a health and human performance lab that has a metabolic cart, a two-dimensional video analysis system and a force plate.

 Faculty members in the HHP department hold Ph.D.s from such prestigious institutions as Florida State University, Penn State and Virginia Tech.
 Their specific areas of expertise include pedagogy, physiology and motor behavior, mental toughness and psychological training, overtraining and the prevention, treatment and rehabilitation of athletic injuries.

-Other opportunities include independent study projects, intensive learning term in May, Summer Scholars, joint dissection, etc.
+- Other opportunities -Other opportunities include independent study projects, intensive learning term in May, Summer Scholars, joint dissection, etc.